keirans/keirans.github.io/posts/AWS_Bastion_Guacamole/index.md

 ### Event (Workload Account)

-The Event is the CloudTrail Event that will be sent to the target of the CloudWatch Rule as JSON payload when either a RunInstances or TerminateInstances event occurs.
+The Event is the CloudTrail Event that will be sent to the target of the CloudWatch Rule as a JSON payload when either a RunInstances or TerminateInstances event occurs.

 ### Default Event Bus (Shared Services Account)

 All AWS Accounts have a default Event Bus that can be used cross-account.
-The default event Bus Permissions are set to allow the entire AWS Organization to publish events to it.
+In this environment, the default event Bus Permissions are set to allow the entire AWS Organization to publish events to it.

-This will provide us a stream of EC2 Launch and Terminate events from all of the workload accounts in the environment in real time in the shared services accounts default event bus.
+As a result, This will provide us a stream of EC2 Launch and Terminate events from all of the workload accounts in the environment in real time in the shared services accounts default event bus.

 ### CloudWatch Event Rule (Shared Services Account)
-CloudWatch Event Rule allows us to listen to specific events from services (including CloudTrail) and specify a target where the trigger event can be published.
+CloudWatch Event Rules allows us to listen to specific events from services (including CloudTrail) and specify a target where the trigger event can be published.

-For Enchilada in the Shared Services Account, we use CloudWatch Event Rule against the following custom Event Pattern.
+For Enchilada in the Shared Services Account, we use another CloudWatch Event Rule against the following custom Event Pattern.

 ```
 {